howardvickers/uploadcsv/README.md

 * demo mode with preloaded csv file

 ### Future Functionality
+* prevent duplicates when matching fields with columns
 * connect to a SQL database on the backend

 ### Structure